jojomickymack/reverie001/src/ratpack/public/blog_data/ndk_spotify/ndk_spotify.md

 Now, really just for testing the json library and making sure I could move onto more complex things, I re-encoded the string, parsed the json, and just dumped it back into a java string and back in my application I dumped the string into a textview.

 Below is my simple json parsing/ dumping native function.
-Calling json.dump(2).
-Makes it pretty print the json with an indentation of 2.
+Calling json.dump(2) makes it pretty print the json with an indentation of 2.

 	extern "C"